 10. Confidentiality

 There is no assurance of confidentiality provided by Rule 17a-6.

 11. Sensitive Questions

 No information of a sensitive nature is required to be disclosed by Rule 17a-6.
+The information collection does not collect any Personally Identifiable Information (PII).

 12. Burden of Information Collection

-Currently, there are 26 SROs required to maintain records under Rule 17a-1: 15 national securities exchanges, 1 national securities association, the MSRB, and 9 registered clearing agencies.
+Currently, there are 29 SROs required to maintain records under Rule 17a-1: 18 national securities exchanges, 1 national securities association, the MSRB, and 9 registered clearing agencies.
 Rule 17a-6 is not a mandatory filing requirement.
 SROs are required to file a record destruction plan only if they wish to destroy or convert records to microfilm or other recording media before the end of the five year retention period in Rule 17a-1.
-Only two SROs have ever filed a record retention plan.
+Only two SROs have filed a record retention plan.
 The staff calculates that the preparation and filing of a new record destruction plan should take 160 hours.
 However, the staff notes that an SRO's record destruction plan may require revision, over time, in response to, for example, changes in document retention technology, which the staff estimates will take much less than the 160 hours estimated for a new plan.
-Given our experience to date with the number of plans that have been filed, 2 SROs, and the effort among SROs to revisit their existing record destruction plans, the staff estimates that the total number of hours required for 2 SRO respondents to comply with Rule 17a-6 is 60 annually, based on 30 hours per year per SRO respondent.
+Given our experience to date with the number of plans that have been filed, 2 SROs, and the effort among SROs to revise their existing record destruction plans, the staff estimates that the total number of hours required for 2 SRO respondents to comply with Rule 17a-6 is 60 annually, based on 30 hours per year per SRO respondent.
 Therefore, we estimate the annual reporting burden to be approximately 60 hours per year.
-The approximate cost of compliance for respondents is \$305 per hour, for an annualized cost burden of \$18,300 (\$305 per hour times 60 hours per year).
+The approximate cost of compliance for respondents is \$380 per hour, for an annualized cost burden of \$22,800 (\$380 per hour times 60 hours per year).

 13. Costs to Respondents

 There is no annual cost burden other than that specified in item 12.1

 14. Costs to Federal Government

-Estimated cost of staff time is \$900 per year on average, for preparation, review, and submission of Paperwork Reduction Act documents related to the Rule.
-(Approximately 12 hours of staff time, at approximately \$75/hour per staff member.)
+Estimated cost of staff time is \$1,200 per year on average, for preparation, review, and submission of Paperwork Reduction Act documents related to the Rule.

 15. Changes in Burden

 Not applicable.

-16. Information Collection Planned for Statistical Purposes Not applicable.
+1 16.
+Information Collection Planned for Statistical Purposes Not applicable.
 The information collection is not used for statistical purposes.
-17. OMB Expiration Date Display Approval The Commission is not seeking approval to not display the OMB expiration date.
+17. Displayed of OMB Approval Date The Commission is not seeking approval to omit the OMB expiration date.
 18. Exceptions to Certification for Paperwork Reduction Act Submissions This collection complies with the requirements in 5 CFR 1320.9.
 B. Collection of Information Employing Statistical Methods The collection of information does not employ statistical methods.
 There is no annualized cost burden associated with collection of information because documents are prepared by respondents' in-house attorneys.